DTC project is highlighted as

 Project engineers are working to lay out design concepts for stations and other amenities in the corridor.
 Please check back soon, as proposed concepts will be posted to the website as they are developed.

-The DTC will serve four downtown Providence neighborhoods: the Hospital District, the Jewelry District, Downcity and Capital Center.
+The DTC will serve six stops in four downtown Providence neighborhoods: the Hospital District, the Jewelry District, Downcity and Capital Center.
 Service will be operated by regular RIPTA routes that are extended to run along the corridor via Eddy Street, Dorrance Street, Kennedy Plaza and Exchange Street.
-The preliminary service plan proposes that Routes 51, 55, 58 and 72 be extended south beyond Kennedy Plaza to RI Hospital, and that Routes 3 and 6 be extended north to Providence Station.
-Route 1 may also be extended to serve Providence Station.
+Routes 50, 51, 55, 58, 62 and 72 will be extended south beyond Kennedy Plaza to RI Hospital, and that Routes 3 and 6 will be extended north to Providence Station.

 Stops will be located at: 1) RI Hospital; 2) Eddy Street at South Street Landing; 3) Eddy Street at Ship Street; 4) Dorrance Street at Weybosett/Pine; 5) Kennedy Plaza; and 6) Providence Station.
 Service in the corridor will only stop at these stations.
 Designated bus and bike lanes will be added along certain segments and green lights will be extended for oncoming buses to help the speed and reliability of transit.VIEW MAP